Environmental Conservation

 ●Protection of water resources and prevention of water pollution

-Water released during the manufacturing process is treated in an advanced manner at the on‑site wastewater treatment facility within the plant, and released into the public waters after the water quality clears regulatory values.
+Wastewater generated from the manufacturing process is subjected to advanced treatment at the on-site wastewater treatment facility and is discharged into public waters only after meeting the regulatory standards for water pollutants.

 Prevention of water pollution